 Located in the heart of Tulsa, Oklahoma, TU is home to world-class mentors and groundbreaking research initiatives that invite students to participate the moment they step on campus.
 Many of these projects become life-changing experiences not only for students and faculty but also for the off-campus community, local and abroad, who benefit directly from meaningful research.

-Earlier this year, students in the Make a Difference Engineering (MADE at TU) program designed and constructed a mobile cooking center that allows children with physical and developmental disabilities to complete fun and safe cooking tasks in a real kitchen.
-Other TU students are building a tricycle prototype fabricated specifically for physically challenged individuals.
+Students in the Make a Difference Engineering (MADE at TU) program designed and constructed a mobile cooking center that allows children with physical and developmental disabilities to complete fun and safe cooking tasks in a real kitchen.
+Other TU students built a tricycle prototype fabricated specifically for physically challenged individuals.

 Studying abroad, students have conducted research in the tropical rain forests of Costa Rica, studied nanotechnology in the NanoJapan program, and installed solar water heaters for villagers in Bolivia.

 The Tulsa Undergraduate Research Challenge (TURC) is an exclusive TU initiative emphasizing scholarship, community service, and independent research.
 TURC student research projects have involved Internet attack modeling, designing sensors for agents of chemical warfare, and improving fiber-optic capabilities to detect oil-water boundaries in oil production.